“Hell, I suppose if you stick around long enough they have to say something nice about you."

-Reviews for Sailing by Starlight [Pre-order here]
+Reviews for Sailing by Starlight [Order here]

-Sailing by Starlight is a fascinating piece of non-fiction about Marvin Creamer’s journey around the world—without the use of instruments—told in beautiful prose that gives so much life to this story.
+A fascinating piece of non-fiction about Marvin Creamer’s journey around the world—without the use of instruments—told in beautiful prose that gives so much life to this story.
 For history buffs, fans of seafaring tales, or those who simply want to read about a truly fantastic journey by an incredibly interesting person, you won’t want to miss out on Sailing by Starlight.